 As the State of Texas has grown, so has the University.
 Today, women comprise nearly half of the student body, and membership in the Corps of Cadets is more than 2,300.
 Historically, the Corps of Cadets has produced more officers than any other institution outside the military academies.
 The George Bush Presidential Library and Museum opened in 1997, making Texas A&M one of only a few universities to host a presidential library.

 Texas A&M has a presence in 250 of the state's 252 counties through its extension agencies, and also has two branch campuses: a marine campus in Galveston, and an engineering campus in the Middle Eastern country of Qatar (fully funded by the Qatar Foundation).
-The university has annual research expenditures of more than $922 million, ranking it among top 20 nationally by the National Science Foundation.
+The university has annual research expenditures of more than $1.13 billion, ranking it among top 20 nationally by the National Science Foundation.

 Classified by the Carnegie Foundation as a Research Intensive University, Texas A&M embraces its mission of advancing knowledge and human achievement, helping to drive the economic engine of the state and nation, and preparing students to be life-long learners and leaders in today’s knowledge-based, global society.